Actively Recruiting

 You may qualify if you...

-• Single, unilateral stroke in adulthood
+- Single, unilateral stroke in adulthood.

-• Unilateral motor impairment consistent with hemiparesis
+- Unilateral motor impairment consistent with hemiparesis.

 You will not qualify if you...

-• More than one clinically apparent stroke
+- History of more than one clinically apparent stroke.

-• Stroke primarily affecting the cerebellum or basal ganglia
+- Stroke affecting primarily the cerebellum or basal ganglia.

-• Orthopedic impairments interfering with pedaling
+- Orthopedic impairments interfering with pedaling.

-• Inability to walk 10 meters safely
+- Unable to safely walk 10 meters overground.

-• Failure to meet any of the inclusion criteria
+- Failure to meet any inclusion criteria.

 AI-Screening